 Applicants who receive Social Security Disability Income (SSDI) or Supplemental Security Income (SSI) may qualify for a reduced fee application.
 In this case, the fees are:

-*[If you are enrolled in SSDI or SSI, you will need to submit a “Benefit Verification Letter” from the Social Security Administration.
+*[If you are enrolled in SSDI or SSI, you must submit a Benefits Verification Letter from the Social Security Administration.
 You add it to your application, and it shows your name and address and the type of benefits you receive.]

 For caregivers, the application fees are as follows: